KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/part_1.md

 ###### Create the function
 First we'll add a function to handle drink orders.

-  1. In Atom, find the _my-scripts.js_ file in the _assets/scripts_ folder and double click on it to open.
+  1. In Atom, in the _assets/scripts_ folder, find the _my-scripts.js_ file and double click on it to open.

   2. Find the submitOrder function comment:
 ```